sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 Press `CTRL-C` to escape this screen.

-You should also be able to point your web browser at `http://docker.host.ip.addr:8080/` to view the web interface \(change `docker.host.ip.addr` to the IP address of your docker host\).
+You should also be able to point your web browser at `http://docker.host.ip.addr:30980/skyaware978` to view the web interface \(change `docker.host.ip.addr` to the IP address of your docker host\).
 You should see a map showing your currently tracked aircraft, and the UAT aircraft will be denoted by a different colour in the list.

 ## Feeder Configuration

-The majority of feeders will happily accept a combined 1090MHz & 978MHz feed coming from `readsb`, so there should be nothing further to do.
+The majority of feeders will happily accept a combined 1090MHz & 978MHz feed coming from `ultrafeeder`, so there should be nothing further to do.

 The current exceptions are: